 Step 4: If it is impossible to sync your iPad with iTunes, choose Restore Backup instead.
 This option will work if you had backed up the iPad previously.
 When selecting the backup to restore the iPad from, select the most recent backup.
 After the restoration, your iPad should work normally.

-Solution 4: Restore Your Device in Recovery Mode Via iTunes
+Solution 5: Restore Your Disabled Device in Recovery Mode Via iTunes

 If you are still not sure what to do when iPad is disabled, you can consider either updating or restoring your iPad in recovery mode.
 Updating your iDevice can help you keep your data while restoring the device will erase all the data you have on your iPad.